 Or, why not swim?
 Take a dip in a pool or the sea and get your front crawl on.
 Swimming is both a strength and resistance exercise with plenty of benefits, including your mental health – it’s a natural stress reliever.
 I love swimming and lately, I found out I also have a new passion for diving.

-What I always seek during my travels are outdoor activities and walking tours, and some cities are great to be explored on foot, for example, the centre of Amsterdam.
+What I always seek during my travels are outdoor activities (such as diving) and walking tours, and some cities are great to be explored on foot, for example, the centre of Amsterdam.

 Always wear sunscreen